PascalLesage/bw2-database-preaggregator/docs/source/lci.rst

       of iterations (one batch).
 These "batches" can then be concatenated into arrays with the required number of iterations.

-      2- :term:`parallel_jobs`: Allows the parallel calculation of LCI arrays on multiple CPU of a given computer.
+      2- :term:`parallel_jobs`: Allows the parallel calculation of LCI arrays on multiple CPU of a given computer (default=1).

       3- :term:`slices`: Useful on computer clusters, allows further splitting up of the activity list into smaller slices and sending these to different jobs.